mvuk/mvuk.github.io/pages/assets/assets_javascript.md

 ## Introduction

 This page will highlight the various JavaScript files and each of their respective purpose within the SafeTow Rails project.

+JavaScript is all stored in the project directory of `app/assets/javascript`.
+Simply adding new JavaScript classes to there will include them application-wide.

-Each group of JavaScript functions is grouped into a file where other functions are written in conjuction to achieve a common goal.
+Each group of JavaScript functions is grouped into a file where other functions are written in conjunction to achieve a common goal.

 ## JavaScript libraries

 ### jQuery

 The [jQuery library](https://jquery.com/) is included for usage of manipulating DOM elements.

-It'
+In this project, jQuery is managed by the [yarn](/overview_package_managers#yarn) package manager.

 ### Google Maps JavaScript API